 finished the ribbing, collar, pockets, zipper

-Although I bought the yarn in early January, the jacket took up January and then the design I had chosen for a gift afghan wasn't all I thought it was, so I spent February trying stitches and researching what else I could do with the yarn I bought for that.
+afghan on 2023-02-25 Although I bought the yarn in early January, the jacket took up January and then the design I had chosen for a gift afghan wasn't all I thought it was, so I spent February trying stitches and researching what else I could do with the yarn I bought for that.
 (4 different Big Twist Value skeins, one Red Heart Thyme, 2 Lion Brand Pound of Love, and the Caron One Pound Ocean I already had)

 My original thought was to use two strands together, but it didn't work well with the stitches I preferred.
 I still wanted to mix the blue and green more than normal.
 I finally settled on the Modified Granny Spike Chevron design, which I first saw on Pinterest and found a better photo reference for on Ravelry.